Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 That said, there are a few ways to discourage cats from invading your plants and getting themselves sick.

-Here, I have included some tips and tricks to keep your cats away from String of Pearls.
+I have included tips and tricks to keep your cats from String of Pearls.

-- Use hanging baskets: A String of Pearls plants looks much more stunning if you place them in hanging pots.
-At the same time, keeping pots at much higher heights will ensure no cat intervention.
+- Use hanging baskets: A String of Pearls plants looks much more stunning if placed in hanging pots.
+At the same time, keeping pots much higher will ensure no cat intervention.

 - Grow cat grass: You can satisfy their hunger for grass by giving them edible cat grass.
 It will also act as a distraction and keeps cats busy.